equinor/radix-public-site/public-site/docs/start/radix-concepts/index.md

 :::tip
 See [this](/guides/deploy-only/) guide on how to set up your application to only use the continuous deployment (CD) on Radix
 :::
-## Publishing applications

-### Default alias

-Each application can have one specific component in one specific environment set as the _default alias_.
-This component is assigned a domain name in the format `[application].app.[cluster-dns-zone]` and assigned a certificate.
-This domain can be used as the public URL for accessing the application.

-The default alias is configured by the [`dnsAppAlias`](/radix-config/index.md#dnsappalias) setting in the `radixconfig.yaml`.

-### External (custom) alias

-It is possible to have multiple custom DNS aliases (i.e. to choose your own custom domain) for the application.
-The _external alias_ needs to point to a component [marked as public](/radix-config/index.md#publicport).
-This external alias can be any domain name, which can be used as the public URL for accessing the application, as long as a valid certificate for the domain is applied.

-The external alias is configured by the [`dnsExternalAlias` setting](/radix-config/index.md#dnsexternalalias) in the `radixconfig.yaml`.